-In the case of goats, the IHS should either require country freedom or align with the Code recommended semen collection centre testing protocols.
-These measures should be adapted and applied to embryo donors.
+In the case of goat germplasm, the IHS should specify measures only for M. caprae.
+The requirements should be either country freedom or those recommended in the Code for semen collection centre testing protocols.
+These measures should be adapted and applied to goat embryo donors.